-Would you like to break a habit or get motivated to develop a good one?
+Would you like to break a habit?
+Or get motivated to develop a new, helpful one?
 Would you like to:

 Many habits are useful (or at least convenient), but some are not.
 You may feel that these habits happen because you have no choice, but the real problem is that you do them without stopping to make a choice.
 Hypnotherapy can give you tools to change your behaviour and create new, positive and healthy habits.
 To find out more about how I can help you …